sdroege/gstreamer-rs/docs/gstreamer-pbutils/docs.md

 the preset(s) to use on the encoder, can be `None`
 ## `restriction`
 the `gst::Caps` used to restrict the input to the encoder, can be NULL.
-See `EncodingProfileExt::get_restriction` for more details.
+See `EncodingProfile::get_restriction` for more details.
 ## `presence`
 the number of time this stream must be used.
 0 means any number of times (including never)